Practitioners' Perspectives on Designing Data Visualizations for the General Public: Related work

-In particular, research interest in data visualizations on social media has been growing since the COVID-19 pandemic, with most studies either investigating the usage of COVID-19 data visualizations on social media channels (e.g.~\cite{rotolo_coordinated_2022, li_communicating_2021,lee_viral_2021, trajkova_exploring_2020}) or the effects and perceptions of COVID-19 graphics on social media users (e.g.~\cite{umaroh_pretesting_2023,al-nuwaiser_effect_2022,lee_perceptions_2022}).
-Apart from COVID-19 visualizations, the engagement of social media users with infographics (in part as opposed to other forms of content) has been studied with outcomes that underline their importance (e.g.~\cite{lochner_audience_2021,kunze_infographics_2021,kauer_public_2021}).
+\textbf{Design for social media audiences.} In particular, research interest in data visualizations on social media has been growing since the COVID-19 pandemic, with most studies either investigating the usage of COVID-19 data visualizations on social media channels~\citep[e.g.,][]{rotolo_coordinated_2022, li_communicating_2021,lee_viral_2021, trajkova_exploring_2020} or the effects and perceptions of these graphics on social media users~\citep[e.g.,][]{umaroh_pretesting_2023,al-nuwaiser_effect_2022,lee_perceptions_2022}.
+Beyond COVID-19, user engagement with infographics (in part as opposed to other forms of content) has been studied with outcomes that underline their importance~\citep[e.g.,][]{lochner_audience_2021,kunze_infographics_2021,kauer_public_2021}.
 In a small study interviewing $6$ Instagram users, \citet{burrows_sharing_2023} analyzed how participants engage with infographics and on which basis they would trust or share content.
-Despite social media gaining importance in research and practice, studies that focus on design choices of social media data visualizations are still scarce.
+Despite social media gaining importance in research and practice, studies that focus on the design choices in social media data visualizations are still scarce.
 Examples of those include the investigations of \citet{spicer_creating_2022}, who share resources and advice on how researchers can utilize infographics and visual abstracts on social media to disseminate their research, as well as \citet{shu_what_2021}, who studied how data-GIFs are created in practice and how specific design choices in data-GIFs influence their understandability.

+In summary, these studies highlight the growing relevance of distribution channels for how audiences encounter visualizations.
+Yet, most research either addresses channels only indirectly or focuses on narrow cases while isolating specific aspects of design rather than examining how practitioners systematically make and apply design decisions for general audiences across media contexts.
+From an HCI perspective, this gap is notable: theories of sensemaking and cognitive load emphasize that the interpretation of visualizations depends not only on design features but on the environments through which they are encountered.
+Channels shape how people attend to and process information, highlighting that platform specifics should be treated as an essential part of design considerations.
+It still remains unclear how practitioners integrate such considerations into concrete strategies for creating accessible visualizations for broad, undefined audiences, particularly as distribution channels evolve with social media.